lesterpjy/numeric-t5/README.md

 **Advisor**: Daniel Cer<sup>a, b</sup>
 <sup>a</sup>University of California Berkeley, <sup>b</sup>Google Research

 *NT5?!
-Training T5 to Perform Numerical Reasoning* is a NLP research on NRoT (numerical reasoning over text) using T5.
+Training T5 to Perform Numerical Reasoning* is a NLP research project on training T5 to perform NRoT (numerical reasoning over text).
 Latest version of the paper [can be reviewed on ArXiv](https://arxiv.org/abs/2104.07307).
 All source codes and two fully trained NT5 models (**RC Experiment 1**, our best performing model, and **Validation Experiment 2**, our second best performing model) are included in the repository.

 ## Abstract